-London is the UK’s identity theft ‘black spot’ with Londoners four times more likely to be victims of ID theft and ‘information crimes’ than other Brits, according to the newly re-launched BCS, The Chartered Institute for IT.
+London is the UK’s identity theft ‘black spot’ with Londoners four times more likely to be victims of identity theft and ‘information crimes’ than other Brits, according to the newly re-launched BCS, The Chartered Institute for IT.

 The BCS is launching a new campaign, featuring high profile ads on the side of London’s black cabs, highlighting the problem, which is most problematic amongst young single professionals.